 For the process to work at Arnold High School we will provide incentives for the positive behavior.
-After students earn a ticket they have the option of putting their tickets into a drawing to earn a specified reward or they may save up and redeem their tickets for rewards from a "menu."
+After students earn a ticket they have the option of redeeming their tickets for rewards in the C-store or using them as payment to attend sporting events and extracurricular activities on campus.